jkingportfolio/CI_PP3_Taco_Trailer/README.md

 ### Structure

-The website's structure was carefully constructed whilst making it recognizable, user friendly and simple.
-On arrival to the website the user will be presented with a notification that indicates click to play and a navigation bar which in which page modals can be accessed.
-The website is made of one main page, a 404 page and 4 modals:

-- A homepage, which houses the game and comes with a nav bar which on click will display the desired modal.
+The website's structure consits of a simple white page with command line interface and button located on the right hand side.
+As this project is only intended for use on large screen devices there was no need to incorporate responsivness to the page.
+On arrival to the apps hosting page the user will be presented with a welcome message and instructions on user input choices.

 ### Flowchart